Kalistemon/Master-s-Projects-EN/README.md

-This repository presents the reports/directories of the projects done during my MCs studies at Faculty of Engineering Science, KU Leuven
+This repository presents the reports/directories of the projects done during my MSc studies at Faculty of Engineering Science, KU Leuven